hass-a-l-i/hass-a-l-i.github.io/index.md

 - Category theory
 - Quantum programming languages

-I emjoy coding in my spare time too!
+I enjoy coding in my spare time too!
 I recently programmed a rudimentary chess engine in Python and have made various games in C++ such as the card game War.

 I will be posting quite randomly here so if your expecting consistency
 ## My Projects